-The Round House Theatre Teen Performance Company is a pre-professional program for the next generation of theater artists.
+The Round House Theatre Teen Performance Company is a pre-professional program for the next generation of theatre artists.
 Company members work closely with experienced professional artists and practitioners as mentors.
 Each company member is exposed to all the elements that are required to bring a professional production to the stage.
-Students selected also gain behind-the-scenes access to RHT productions, and attend special events and master classes with RHT company members.
+Students selected also gain behind-the-scenes access to productions and attend special events and master classes with Round House Theatre artists.

 The program culminates in The Sarah Metzger Memorial Play which is directed, designed, stage managed, and performed by the Teen Performance Company.
-This year’s performances will take place March 17-19, 2017 at Round House Theatre in Bethesda, Md.
+This year’s performances will take place March 16-18, 2018 at Round House Theatre.

 Questions?
 Call Round House Theatre Education Center at 301.585.1225 or email SarahPlay@RoundHouseTheatre.org